Alex Rodriguez: Investments

-A-Rod Corp has invested in various companies including coconut water brand Vita Coco, Wheels Up, Snapchat and the virtual concert startup Wave.
+A-Rod Corp has invested in various companies including coconut water brand Vita Coco, Wheels Up, Snapchat, and virtual concert startup Wave.

 Rodriguez partnered with Mark Mastrov in 2012 to create the Energy Fitness gym chain in Mexico City.
 Rodriguez sold a Mercedes-Benz dealership in League City, Texas, to Group 1 Automotive in 2014.

 Rodriguez invested in NRG Esports alongside Shaquille O'Neal and Jimmy Rollins in 2016.
 In 2017, A-Rod Corp gained the rights to develop UFC-branded fitness centers across southern Florida.
-That year, A-Rod Corp purchased a major equity stake in TruFusion, a Las Vegas–based fitness studio chain, and invested in the beverage brand Dirty Lemon.
+That year, A-Rod Corp purchased a major equity stake in TruFusion, a Las Vegas-based fitness studio chain, and invested in the beverage brand Dirty Lemon.

 In 2018, A-Rod Corp invested in Petros Pace Finance, a financier of green development.

-In 2019, the company invested in the co-living startup Bungalow, Acorns and Sonder Corp.
-That same year, Rodriguez and Jennifer Lopez partnered with telehealth company Hims and Hers to provide affordable healthcare.
+In 2019, the company invested in the co-living startup Bungalow, Acorns and Sonder.
+That year, Rodriguez and Jennifer Lopez partnered with telehealth company Hims and Hers to provide affordable healthcare.
 Rodriguez also invested in Density, a technology company specializing in people counting.

 Rodriguez became the new chairman of Presidente, a Dominican beer company owned by Anheuser-Busch InBev, in January 2020.
 A-Rod Corp invested in Nova Credit, a financial technology company, in February 2020.

 In July 2020, Rodriguez and Lopez were leading a group of investors bidding on the New York Mets, and had moved to the second stage of the bidding process.
 The bid failed, however.

+Rodriguez and Marc Lore agreed to purchase the Minnesota Timberwolves of the National Basketball Association in 2021.
+Then-owner Glen Taylor said in 2024 that Rodriguez and Lore missed a payment to purchase the team, which was no longer for sale.
+Rodriguez and Lore won an arbitration ruling in 2025 to allow them to purchase the team from Taylor.
+The purchase, valuing the team at $1.5 billion, was completed in June 2025.